taro-ngn/hyde/_posts/2018-05-27-Good-optimizer-doesnot-guarantee-good-result.md

 > Adam doesn't guarantee a better result than a simple SGD optimizer.
 It's how you tune it that matters.

+Why is that ?
+I think all of important points are already mentioned in a paper of Yoshua Bengio [1]

-It was implicitly mentioned in a paper of Yoshua Bengio [1], yet the paper didn't emphasis 2 specific technical problems that are likely to happen if we train our model with Adam Optimizer and Tensor flow.
+It was implicitly mentioned in a paper of Yoshua Bengio[1], yet the paper didn't explain the relation between intial learning

-Firstly, we should pay attention on the initial learning rate.
-That is important.
-I would not reinvent the wheel because Mr. Bengio explained this well in his paper.
+The first one is about the initial learning rate.
+To avoid reinvent the wheel, I wouldn't repeat what is well explained by Mr. Bengio in his paper.
 I only would like to explain why 'decaying learning rate' practice cannot compensate this problem and why we should care.

 > And big initial learning rate makes that guess useless.